-Zero Trust GitLab SSH & HTTP · Cloudflare for Teams documentation
+Zero Trust GitLab SSH & HTTP

 You can now create DNS records for GitLab in the Cloudflare dashboard.
 Remember, you will still need two records - one for the web application and one for SSH traffic.

-In the DNS tab, choose the website where you built your Zero Trust policies.
-Click
+In the DNS tab, choose the website where you built your Zero Trust policies

 +Add record and select